IgniteUI/igniteui-docfx/en/components/linear_progress.md

 The [`text`]({environment:angularApiUrl}/classes/igxlinearprogressbarcomponent.html#text) property can be used to customize the value of the text itself.

-Let's get our previous sample and play a little bit with the text properties and also throw one indeterminate progress bar in there, so you can see how this looks like.
+Let's update our previous sample by using the aforementioned text properties.
+We will also throw an indeterminate progress bar in the mix.

 ```html
 <div class="linear-container">